apache/flink/docs/dev/table/tableApi.md

         .select('a.lowerCase(), 'b, 'rowtime)
         .window(Tumble over 1.hour on 'rowtime as 'hourlyWindow) .groupBy('hourlyWindow, 'a)
-        .select('a, 'hourlyWindow.end as 'hour, 'b.avg as 'avgBillingAmount);
+        .select('a, 'hourlyWindow.end as 'hour, 'b.avg as 'avgBillingAmount)
 {% endhighlight %}

 </div>